Park Ridge, Illinois

-Park Ridge is a city in Cook County, Illinois, United States, and a suburb of Chicago.
-Per the 2020 census, the population was 39,656.
+Park Ridge is a city in Cook County, Illinois, United States, and a northwestern suburb of the Chicago metropolitan area.
 It is located 15 mi north of downtown Chicago.
 It is close to O'Hare International Airport, major expressways, and rail transportation.
-It is a part of the Chicago metropolitan area, bordering three official neighborhoods on Chicago's Far Northwest Side (Edison Park, Norwood Park, and O'Hare.)
+It borders three community areas of Chicago in its Far Northwest Side: Edison Park, Norwood Park, and O'Hare.

 The soil is abundant with clay deposits, which made it a brick-making center for the developing city of Chicago.
 Park Ridge was originally called Pennyville to honor George Penny, the businessman who owned the local brickyard along with Robert Meacham.
 Later it was named Brickton.
 The Des Plaines River divides Park Ridge from neighboring Des Plaines, which is west of Park Ridge.
 Chicago is south and east of Park Ridge, and Niles and unincorporated Maine Township are to its north.

+Per the 2020 census, the population of Park Ridge was 39,656.